naist-nlp/multils-japanese/README.md

 Please to read and cite the following papers:

-### MultiLS-Japanese: analysis and additional annotation
+### MultiLS-Japanese: Analysis and Additional Annotation

-Please, cite [this paper](https://arxiv.org/abs/2410.18567) (preprint, accepted to TSAR 2024), if you use the Japanese subset of MultiLS or the additional annotation:
+Please, cite [this paper](https://arxiv.org/abs/2410.18567) (preprint, accepted to TSAR 2024) if you use the Japanese subset of MultiLS or the additional annotation:

 ```
 @article{nohejl_etal_2024_difficult,